sdiehl/wiwinwlh/tutorial.md

 * Efficient functional compiler design
 * Alternative models of parallel and concurrent programming

-Although these are the major research goals, Haskell is a fully general purpose language and has been used in everything from cryptoanalysis for the defense sector to driving firmware in garbage trucks and everything in-between.
-Haskell has a thriving ecosystem of industrial applications in web development, compiler design, machine learning, financial services, FPGA development, algorithmic trading, numerical computing, cryptography research, and cybersecurity.
+Although these are the major research goals, Haskell is still a fully general purpose language, and it has been applied in wildly diverse settings from garbage trucks to cryptoanalysis for the defense sector and everything in-between.
+With a thriving ecosystem of industrial applications in web development, compiler design, machine learning, financial services, FPGA development, algorithmic trading, numerical computing, cryptography research, and cybersecurity, the language has a lot to offer to any field or software practitioner.

 Haskell as an ecosystem is one that is purely organic, it takes decades to evolve, makes mistakes and is not driven by any one ideology or belief about the